dirtyhenry/tech-articles/_posts/2023-11-09-keep-control-of-types.md

 layout: post
 id: b2dfab02-229e-49b1-a023-36ae372f21cd
 title:
-  "Get rid of types you don't control early: a lesson (re)learned, Rolling Stones Edition"
+  "From the start, get rid of types you don't control: a lesson (re)learned, Rolling Stones Edition"
 author: Mick F
 excerpt: >-
   With my special sauce to future-proof your API and boost testability!